 When will my loans be canceled under the PAYE plan?

 If you continue to make payments under PAYE, any remaining balance on your loans will be canceled after 20 years of payments.
 The PAYE plan will be eliminated by July 1, 2028.
 At that time, borrowers will be automatically transferred to a new IDR plan (RAP or IBR).
-Payments borrowers have made in ICR will count toward forgiveness in RAP and IBR.
+Payments borrowers have made in PAYE will count toward forgiveness in RAP and IBR.

 When will my loans be canceled under the RAP plan?

-Do I Need to Apply for IDR Loan Forgiveness?
+Do I need to apply for IDR loan forgiveness?

 No. IDR loan forgiveness is automatically granted after you make your last qualifying IDR payment.
+You may need to be enrolled in the IDR plan to qualify for forgiveness.

 Through the end of 2025, there are no federal income tax consequences for having your student loans forgiven through an IDR plan.
 However, this protection is scheduled to expire at the end of 2025.
 That means that any student loan debt that is forgiven through IDR after January 1, 2026, will generally be treated as taxable income under federal law.